-Next I clamped the bottom piece, one of the B pieces, to my workspace.
-Then I used 1 1/4″ pocket hole screws to attach one of the C pieces as outlined below.
+Next I clamped the bottom piece to my workspace.
+Then I used pocket hole screws to attach one of the side pieces as outlined below.
 I also added a strip of Timer-Grip wood glue before I attached the piece.

-I then repeated this step for the other C piece, except I attached it opposite the first piece.
-Make sure the sides with (3) pocket holes on them are facing the same way.
+I then repeated this step for the other side piece, except I attached it opposite the first piece.

 Step 3: Finish the cat house body.

-Next I clamped the other B piece to my workspace, flipped the u-shaped piece I’d created in step 2 around, and used pocket hole screws to attach that.
+Next I clamped the top piece to my workspace, flipped the u-shaped piece I’d created in step 2 around, and used pocket hole screws to attach that.
 (I also used a line of wood glue for this joint.)

 My piece now looked like this: a box without a front and back.
 Exciting for any cat since it’s a box…but it’s about to get even better!
 Note that you may need a right-angle drill attachment depending on your drill and pocket hole bit size—see a post about how to drive pocket hole screws in tight places.